DylanT168/just-the-doc-website/index.md

 ---
 title: Home
 layout: home
+description: "Hello, this is where I will be documenting my project."
 ---

-Hello, this is where I will be documenting my project